Do I need an undergraduate degree in business or accounting to apply to the MBA?

 To be eligible to enroll as a "special student" in our program, students must meet the prerequisite requirements for the course they wish to take.
 Special student status requires the approval of the instructor and the graduate programs director.
 Additionally, a student may request to enroll in a course by completing the "Special Student form.”
 Students must submit transcripts from (a) all

 undergraduate institutions attended and (b) the graduate program, if any, in which s/he is enrolled.
 Students must submit a GMAT score.
 Pursuant to USM policy, special students, like regular students, are expected to provide the program with a score from a standardized test.
-Students are required to complete the non-degree release form.
+Students are required to complete the MBA Program Enrollment Request Form.

 Students may be considered "special" for one semester and must matriculate into the program in the semester immediately following the semester in which the student is enrolled as "special" to be eligible to carry the core and/or elective course credit forward toward the degree.

 What is the cost of the MBA program?